 bring the value of hyperlocal food to the community.
 Your organization could be next!

 Whether you’re a farming novice or a plant expert, you can start farming in the Greenery in no time.
 Simply follow our tried-and-true steps to get started.
-And remember, our team is here to help you succeed.
 Contact us for customized information tailored to your needs!

 Every great business starts with a smart business plan.
 Understanding the market and crafting a vision for your business will help you pinpoint the customers to target and which plants to grow.